-You’re the one at the party quietly sipping a drink and observing or talking with just one other person.
+You’re the one at the party quietly sipping a drink and just observing.
 In the classroom, you sit in the back and rarely raise your hand.
-On weekends, you hang out with your significant other or your two closest friends, but you don’t like scheduling too many things so you get some time to yourself.
-At your job, you prefer working quietly on your own, but then your co-workers accuse you of being aloof.
+On weekends, you hang out with your significant other or your two closest friends, but you don’t like scheduling too many things — you want plenty of time to yourself.
+At work, you, well, get down to work rather than standing around chatting.

 You’re an introvert.
-You’re not anti-social, you’re differently social.
+You’re not unsociable, you’re differently social.
 If only other people understood that.

 4. High-energy people drain us.
-They’re fun to be around because they push us to do things we wouldn’t normally do, like sing karaoke in a crowded bar.
+They’re fun to be around because they push us to do things we wouldn’t normally do, like sing karaoke in a crowded bar or meet people we wouldn’t otherwise interact with.
 But after a while, their energy becomes too much.
 We just can’t keep up with them.
 After hanging out with high-energy people, we feel like taking a nap in a sensory deprivation chamber.

 6. We have niche interests and we like talking about them.
 Maybe our thing is Myers-Briggs personality types.
-Or gaming or World War II or organic farming or whatever.
+Or gaming, Irish lore, organic farming, or whatever.
 Whatever our specific interest is, when it comes up in conversation, we almost become extroverts.
 We actually have a lot to say and we feel energized as we talk.
 Bringing up our interests is a good way to get us to open up.

 7. Online friends?
 The more the merrier.
 Introverts welcome the opportunity to communicate digitally.
 Research shows we spend more time in certain online discussions and feel comfortable revealing our “real self” online.
 So it’s not unusual for us to have online friends.
-We may have never met these people in real life, but regardless, they give us very real support.
+Even if we never meet these friends IRL, they give us very real support.
 These are the members of our favorite Facebook group or our followers on Twitter or Tumblr.
 They check in with us regularly and know what’s going on in our life, maybe better than the people we know offline.
-We’re drawn to this type of socializing because it plays to our strengths and caters to our needs: we can carry on a conversation from the quiet privacy of our own homes; we can write our thoughts instead of speaking them (introverts typically express themselves better in writing); and we can turn off our device when we’ve had enough.
+We’re drawn to this type of socializing because it plays to our strengths: We can carry on a conversation from the quiet privacy of our own homes; we can write our thoughts instead of speaking them (introverts typically express themselves better in writing); and we can turn off our device when we’ve had enough.

 8. We need to recharge after socializing, even if we’ve had fun.
 We can’t hang out forever.
-We only have so much “people” energy, and when it’s out, we need to be alone.
+We only have so much “people” energy to give, and when it’s out, we need to be alone.
 Socializing pulls us out of our inner world (our favorite place and most natural habitat) and forces us into the outer one.
-We can deal with the outer world just fine for a while, but when our energy runs out, we become tired, cranky and tongue-tied.
+We can deal with the outer world just fine for a while, but when our energy runs out, we become tired, cranky, and tongue-tied.
 We daydream or simply glaze over and tune out.
-When we leave the party early or skip the after-work happy hour, don’t take it personally.
-We’re not upset and we don’t dislike you—we’re simply responding to our body’s needs.
+When we leave the party early or skip the after-work happy hour, please don’t take it personally.
+We’re not upset.
+And we still like you.
+We’re simply responding to our body’s needs.
 You would probably do the same if you felt the exhaustion we feel.
 When we get the downtime we need, we’re better not only for ourselves, but for all the other people in our lives, too.